Moravian University Police Department

 Adapted from guidelines provided by the Pennsylvania Crime Prevention Practitioners Association

 At home, your family takes responsibility for the safety of its members, its dwelling, and its property.
 At Moravian, you are living in a much larger family whose members also are responsible for their own and one another's safety.
-In the greater College family, every member must take extra care to ensure the safety of all.
+In the greater University family, every member must take extra care to ensure the safety of all.

 In Offices, Classrooms, Libraries, or Laboratories